moja-global/FLINT-UI/README.md

 npm run serve
 ```

+## Code Style

+- The Vue.js style guide has been used to maintain a consistent style throughout the project.
+Click [here](https://vuejs.org/v2/style-guide/) to learn more about the style guide.

 ## How to Get Involved?

 moja global welcomes a wide range of contributions as explained in [Contributing document](https://github.com/moja-global/About-moja-global/blob/master/CONTRIBUTING.md) and the [About moja-global Wiki](https://github.com/moja-global/.github/wiki).